Facebook bans Myanmar army chief, top brass over rights abuses - Journal du Cameroun

 Facebook banned Myanmar’s army chief and other top military brass on Monday after a UN investigation recommended they face prosecution for genocide for a crackdown on Rohingya Muslims.

-The site is the prime source of news and information for many in a country that only recently came online following nearly half a century of military rule.
+The world’s biggest social network is the prime source of news and information for many in a country that only recently came online following nearly half a century of military rule.

-But it has also been a platform for the army and Buddhist hardliners to spread hate speech and incendiary posts against the stateless Rohingya and other minorities.
+But Facebook has also been a platform for the army and Buddhist hardliners to spread hate speech and incendiary posts against the stateless Rohingya and other minorities.

 The site aired support for the military’s bloody “clearance operations” last year that forced some 700,000 Rohingya over the border into Bangladesh.